sarnold/pystache/setup_description.rst

 0.1.1 (2009-11-13)
 ------------------

--  Ensure we're dealing with strings, always
+-  Ensure we’re dealing with strings, always
 -  Tests can be run by executing the test file directly

 0.1.0 (2009-11-12)